scott-anderson-wc/cs210pub/lectures/L26/accessibility.md

 ## Alt

-There are some interesting quizzes here; we'll do them.
+There are some interesting quizzes here; we'll do some

 [alt text](http://webaim.org/techniques/alttext)

-## Assignment 10

-We'll look at the code of Assignment 10 (Jelly Blobs)

-First, some concepts and a sketch:

-* Interaction between the HTML document and JavaScript
-* methods
-* the `progress` callback

-## Code Review

-* We'll start with the HTML file and notice
-    * the initial buttons and text
-    * the way the files are loaded and used
-* We'll look briefly at the CSS file; there's not much there
-* We'll look at the JS files, in order.

 ## Final Project